still-standing/running-adventures/_drafts/2019-02-01-wimbledon.markdown

 layout: page-fullwidth
 header:
     image_fullwidth: "../../../../images/wolf.png"
-title: "Wimbledon aka Bergamotte should be blamed."
+title: "Wimbledon aka Gummy Bear should be blamed."
 teaser: "To do something for the very first time is never easy: panic, no coordination and no understanding whatsoever about what the heck is happening are, to name a few, what I felt during the my very first race.
 Let me explain... "

 categories: